 Itching can be distracting, uncomfortable, and downright annoying, so it’s easy to relate to your pup’s frustration when they’re dealing with itchy paws.
-It can be tricky to narrow down what’s causing dog paw infection and itch from observation alone, so it may take a little trial and error before you find some relief for your buddy.
+Narrowing down what’s causing dog paw infections and itches can be tricky from observation alone, so it may take a little trial and error before you find some relief for your buddy.
 Once you do, though, you’ll be so glad!

 Don’t be afraid to make a call to your local veterinarian if you’re having trouble figuring out what’s behind your pup’s paw irritation.
-They’ll get to the root of the problem before you know it, and they’ll have plenty of suggestions to get you started.
-Until then, though, here’s what you’ll want to know about dogs with itchy paws.
+They’ll get to the root of the problem before you know it, and they’ll have plenty of suggestions to get you started, too.
+Until then, here’s what you’ll want to know about dogs with itchy paws.

 Dog paw infection

 Yeast infections in dogs occur when the naturally occurring yeast on a dog’s body begins to overpopulate.
 It works the very same with poeple!
 According to Pawlicy Advisor, this can be due to allergies, moisture buildup, or bacterial infections.
-While not life threatening, it can cause a number of distressing symptoms for your pup, including itching, inflammation, flaky skin, and even discoloration around the base of the nail (via betterpet).
+While not life-threatening, it can cause a number of distressing symptoms for your pup, including itching, inflammation, flaky skin, and even discoloration around the base of the nail (via betterpet).
 You’ll likely notice your furry friend chewing and licking at their paws, and you may even catch a whiff of a pungent, yeasty odor.

 If you notice your pup scratching their paws more than usual, allergies could be the culprit.
 They can be tricky to hone in on, though, as allergies can come from food, nature, or even products in your home.
-Good Hope Animal Hospital notes that allergies can manifest as a yeast infection or other skin condition.
+Good Hope Animal Hospital notes that allergies can manifest as a yeast infection or other skin conditions.
 Your vet will be the best option to help identify allergies as the main cause of the discomfort and to decide how to treat those allergies.
 Feeding your pup local honey is just one homeopathic option to try!

 Dry paw pads